saahilanande/starter-portfolio/content/authors/admin/_index.md

 highlight_name: false
 ---

-A Master of Science in Computer Science candidate with a knack for problem-solving, passionate about developing solutions using and learning the latest object-oriented programming techniques and software engineering methodologies.
-Extensive experience in developing web applications and microservices in MERN, PERN stack and Spring boot.
+A Master of Science in Computer Science Graduate with a knack for problem-solving, passionate about developing solutions using and learning the latest object-oriented programming techniques and software engineering methodologies with Extensive experience in developing full stack applications and microservices in MERN, PERN stack and Spring boot.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.